 One overwrite should be fine but some people do as many as 20.
 Even 20 overwrites might not be enough.
 Sure, the overridden data is hidden, but what about bad sectors?
 These are parts of a drive that devices can’t access because of failed transistors or physical damage.
 An overwrite won’t be able to reach them, meaning any data that was ever put there stays there.

 The US, Europe, Japan often send such electronics waste to dumps in Ghana, like this one.
 This city in Ghana is known as Earth’s digital dumping ground.
 Why Ghana?
 Well, it is cheaper to send unsalvageable electronics to Africa, marked as a donation, than it is to properly recycle them.
-But there, in these electronic dumps, the files can still be brought back to life.
-Organized criminals operating in Ghana have managed to successfully recover data from unregulated e-dumps.
+But there, in these electronic dumps, they can still bring the files back to life.
+Organized criminals operating in Ghana have successfully recovered data from unregulated e-dumps.

-In 1979 Iranian students seized the US Embassy in Tehran, With the help of local carpet weavers and years of hard work, they managed to reassemble thousands of pages of confidential documents shred by the CIA.
+In 1979 Iranian students seized the US Embassy in Tehran, With the help of local carpet weavers and years of hard work, they reassembled thousands of pages of confidential documents shred by the CIA.
 The smaller the shredded particles are and the more of them there are, the more difficult the task.

 The ultimate shredder…

 If you really want to delete something, destroy it, erase it, time is on your side.
 In about 5.4 billion years the Sun will become the ultimate shredder.
 A red giant large enough to swallow Earth whole.
 Everything will be fine for billions of years.
 But many accepted models of the universe predict that in the next 100 years whatever intelligence is left will witness the universe’s dark era and its final Heat Death, the end of the universe, the end of any file or photo or memory of you ever being accessed again.